dlobba/lwb-cc2538/README.md

 ### Step 3: Connect to the device serial port

-To view the information printed by the device, if any, use the login command though make, defining the usb port to which the device is attached:
+To view the information printed by the device, if any, use the login command through make, defining the usb port to which the device is attached:

 `make login /dev/tty/USB0`